 Belt misalignment is the off-centre travel of the conveyor belt along the conveyor system.
-Misalignment can be caused by a number of factors including: damaged conveyor structure or ill-fitting components, poor belt splices, environmental conditions or material loading effects.
-Misalignment creates 2 main problems:
+Misalignment can be caused by a number of factors including damaged conveyor structure or ill-fitting components, poor belt splices, environmental conditions or material loading effects.
+Misalignment creates 2 main problems, damage to the conveyor belt/structure and material spillage.

 As the belt wanders, the edge of the conveyor belt is at risk of damage, as well as the conveyor structure.
 Conveyor structural damage is a significant safety risk.
 Replacement of the conveyor belt is costly and requires an interruption in production time to make the installation.